Our Story

 CEO & Artistic Director

-Andy is a director of theatre, music theatre and opera.
-He has also worked as creative producer of multidisciplinary arts programs, producer of large-scale events and festival director.
+Andy is an award-winning director of theatre, music theatre and opera.
+He has also worked as creative producer of multidisciplinary arts programs, creative director of large-scale events and festival director.
 In 2007 Andy co-founded Adelaide based theatre company Slingsby.
-The company’s productions have received 16 industry awards and toured to more than 100 theatres in over 70 cities and towns across 12 countries.
+The company is now well-established as a leading international immersive theatre company, having toured to more than 170 venues, with over 1,000 performances across 13 countries and counting.

 Andy is renowned for creating original live performance moments that are emotionally powerful and visually bold.
-His work across theatre for young audiences, opera, cabaret, music theatre and symphonic concerts has pushed him to develop a distinctive theatrical form that is at once personal and epic.
+His work across theatre for young audiences, opera, cabaret, music theatre and symphonic concerts has pushed him to develop a distinctive theatrical aesthetic that is at once personal and epic.

-Andy has directed productions, concerts and events for Adelaide Symphony Orchestra, State Opera of South Australia, State Theatre Company of South Australia, Adelaide Festival of Arts, Adelaide Fringe, Adelaide Festival Centre, Adelaide Chamber Singers, Australian String Quartet, Windmill Theatre, Restless Dance, Tutti Ensemble, Rundle Mall Management Authority and the International Astronautical Federation.
-In 2019 Andy was Show Director for the World of WearableArt Awards Show in Wellington, New Zealand.
-Andy was Creative Producer of Programming at Carclew Youth Arts 2003-2006, Creative Producer of Family Events for Adelaide Fringe Festival 2007-2008 and Creative Director of Come Out Festival 2011.
+Andy has directed productions and events for Adelaide Symphony Orchestra, State Opera of South Australia, State Theatre Company of South Australia, Adelaide Festival of Arts, Adelaide Fringe, Adelaide Festival Centre, Adelaide Chamber Singers, Australian String Quartet, Windmill Theatre, Restless Dance, Tutti Ensemble, Rundle Mall Management Authority and the International Astronautical Federation.
+In 2019 Andy was Show Director for the World of Wearable Art Awards Show in Wellington, New Zealand.

 View Profile